Absence, Attendance and Punctuality

 For our children to achieve the greatest benefit from their education, it is vital that they attend school every day and on time.
-We are aware that good attendance is the key to successful education.
+Good attendance is the key to successful education.
 Any absence will affect your child’s education and become a barrier to their learning as well as the routines of their class and that of their peers.
 Ensuring your child’s attendance at school is your legal responsibility and permitting absence from school without a good reason creates an offence in law which could lead to prosecution in the form of a Penalty Notice or a criminal record.

-Miss Amy Rilett-Young, Attendance Officer, works with children and their families to ensure that school attendance levels are good.
+Miss Francesca Falco, Attendance Officer, works with children and their families to ensure that school attendance levels are good.
 If pupils are not in school they cannot learn – persistent and unexplained absence will result in a direct communication with home.

 Attendance at school is a legal requirement and as a parent/carer it is your duty to ensure regular attendance at school for your child/ren.
 As an Academy, we work hard to support parents/carers but have a duty to report matters of poor school attendance to the Local Authority – Attendance and Inclusion Officer at regular intervals.

 A Penalty Notice involves a fine of £60 per parent, per child if paid within 21 days.
 This will rise to £120 per parent, per child if paid within 28 days.
 Should a parent/carer fail to pay the full amount of the fine within the specific time, he/she will be liable to prosecution in a Magistrates’ Court.
 If convicted, a fine of up to £2,500 and/or a sentence of up to three months in prison may be imposed.